antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like the heart of a car or a truck.
-It uses a
+# An internal combustion engine is like a big, powerful machine that helps make
-# special mix of fuel and air that makes tiny explosions inside to create power
+# things move.
+It works by creating tiny explosions inside it that push pistons
-# and make the vehicle go vroom vroom!
+# up and down, which then turn a shaft that makes things go vroom vroom!
+It's
+# kind of like magic, but it's actually science!
 ```

 Here is another example using a persona and two modifiers: